2025 Rakuten / Ebates Review: Can You Really Earn Cashback?

 Rakuten vs. Ebates

 As I mentioned, the site formerly known as Ebates has now completed its transition to the name Rakuten.
 Incidentally the site has been owned by Rakuten since 2014 but it was only a few years ago that they announced the decision to rebrand.
-While some have suggested that the updated site is lacking compared to Ebates, I can honestly saw I notice no difference.
+While some have suggested that the updated site is lacking compared to Ebates, I can honestly say I notice no difference.

 How Rakuten Works

-Rakuten site and the browser extension
+Rakuten Site and the Browser Extension

 There are two main ways you can find cashback offers with Rakuten: searching their site for deals ahead of time or installing the Rakuten browser extension, which will make it easy to opt into offers as you shop around the web.
 Personally I actually like to use a combination of the two.